Residents' FAQ

 -

-You may access your voucher link found in the SMS sent by RedeemSG to find out the remaining balance of your CDC Vouchers.
-The value is shown at the top of the webpage.
+You may access your voucher link found in the SMS sent by gov.sg to find out the remaining balance of your CDC Vouchers.
+The value is shown on the respective tabs.

 -

-The vouchers may not be used for e-commerce or online transactions.
-The vouchers are meant to be used at participating heartland merchants and hawkers.
+The vouchers cannot be used for e-commerce or online transactions.

 -